Year 2025 AGM Reports For AGM held on 9th May 2026

 2 There were no matters arising.

-3 In Lieu of a Church Warden's Report Robert Willis had provided a report on the Church
+3 In lieu of a Church Warden's Report Robert Willis had provided a report on the Church

-The Terrier and Log book have been kept up to date and are available for inspection.
+The Terrier and Logbook have been kept up to date and are available for inspection.

-4 The Treasurer's report together with the PCC accounts were accepted as a true record
+4 The Treasurer's report, together with the PCC accounts, were accepted as a true record.

-as our Treasurer.
+Treasurer.

 5 The Secretary’s report on The Parochial Church Council, The Safeguarding report,